pukkaone/mullet/java.md

 ## Installation

-Download the [compiled JAR file](https://github.com/pukkaone/mullet/downloads) and add it to your application's classpath.
+Download the [compiled JAR file](https://github.com/pukkaone/mullet/downloads) and add it to your application's class path.

 ## Spring MVC integration